DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

     <h3>Reactions</h3>
     <p><strong><em>Interpose.</em></strong> When a creature Muriel can see hits another target within 5 feet of Muriel with an attack, she can use her reaction to take the damage instead.</p>
 </div>
 <br>

 ![[Yester Hill Layout (Presentation) (1).png]]
 <br>

 > [!info]+ **The Size of the Hill**
 > The area encompassed by <span class="citation">Y3.
 Druids' Circle (p.
-197)</span> is approximately two hundred and fifty feet in diameter, and approximately one hundred and twenty-five feet in radius.
+197)</span> is approximately two hundred and fifty feet in diameter, or approximately one hundred and twenty-five feet in radius.
 The players must travel approximately sixty feet from their entry point in the circle—where the **berserkers** and **druid assailants** obstruct them—to reach the edge of Ludmilla's shroud of mist.

-> [!info]+ **The Ritual Begins**
-> The lightning strike signals the true beginning of the druids’ ritual.
-Once the ritual begins, the thirteen **druid naturalists** encircling the statue use their action each turn to continue chanting and beating their drums.
->
-> To complete the ritual, the druids must use their actions to chant for 12 rounds, with at least one of them chanting each round.
-On each round that fewer than twelve druids are able to chant (e.g., because some druids have died, or due to a *silence* spell), roll a d12.
->
-> If the result is greater than the number of chanting druids that round, sparks of green lightning arc from the statue, shocking all creatures within the wall of roots.
-Each target must succeed on a DC 17 Constitution saving throw or take 7 (2d6) lightning damage and be dazed until the start of their next turn.
-(A dazed creature can move or take one action on its turn, not both.
-It also can’t take a bonus action or a reaction.)
->
-> The second time this lightning is triggered, the damage increases to 10 (3d6) lightning damage.
-The third time this lightning is triggered, the ritual is ruined, unleashing its destructive energy as described in **Stopping the Ritual** below.
->
-> **The Ritual is Completed**
-> If the druids successfully complete the ritual, the **tree blight** Wintersplinter is born as described in <span class="citation">Druids’ Ritual (p.
-200)</span>.
-The druid naturalists then turn to attack the players as Wintersplinter begins its march on the Wizard of Wines winery.
-(If the players don’t stop it, Wintersplinter destroys the winery as described in <span class="citation">Wintersplinter Attacks (p.
-180)</span>, then returns to Yester Hill, where it stands dormant near its birthplace awaiting further orders.)
->
-> If the players are defeated, the druids stabilize them and bring them to the Gulthias Tree as sacrifices.
-Before binding the players, the druids remove any visible or easily found weapons, focuses, magic items, and containers (e.g., backpacks) from the players’ persons, which they store at the base of the statue that once held Wintersplinter.
->
-> All druids then depart from the hill except Svarog, who buries himself in mud nearby as described in <span class="citation">Hidden Graves (p.
-198)</span>.
-Two **berserkers** also bury themselves in mud not far away.
-The players must succeed on a DC 11 Dexterity (Stealth) check to retrieve their belongings without awakening Svarog or his berserker guardians.
->
-> When the players regain consciousness, they find themselves disarmed and lashed to the trunk of the Gulthias Tree, with webs of small, black roots extruding from the tree’s base and penetrating their skin.
-A player is restrained while bound in this way, and poisoned for as long as the roots remain in their skin.
-A web of roots has AC 10, 10 hit points, and regenerates 10 hit points at initiative count 20 of each round if it has at least 1 hit point and isn’t in sunlight or running water.
->
-> At the end of each hour that a player is infested by the tree’s roots, they must succeed on a DC 17 Constitution saving throw or take 1d6 necrotic damage.
-Their hit point maximum is reduced by an amount equal to the necrotic damage.
-This reduction lasts until the player finishes a long rest, and the player dies if this effect reduces their hit point maximum to 0.
+## J5e.
+Ludmilla's Barricade
+Once the players bypass or defeat the druids and berserkers guarding the entrance to the circle, Ludmilla and her allies create two barriers to obstruct them: a shroud of mist, followed by a wall of roots.
 ### The Shroud of Mist
-This hollow ring of gray mist has a radius of 60 feet and is 150 feet high and six inches thick.
-It is fully opaque and lasts for 10 minutes, or until Ludmilla dismisses it as a bonus action.
+This hollow cylinder of gray fog has a radius of 60 feet and is 150 feet high, with its opaque, six-inch-thick, "curtain"-like edges obscuring its interior, which is filled and lightly obscured by faint, harmless mist.
+The cylinder lasts for 10 minutes, or until Ludmilla dismisses it as a bonus action.
 (Maintaining the shroud doesn't require Ludmilla's concentration.)
-The interior of the ring is lightly obscured by faint, harmless mist.

 A non-undead creature that comes into contact with the mist for the first time on a turn must succeed on a DC 15 Constitution saving throw or take 10 (3d6) necrotic damage and be slowed until the start of its next turn.
 (It must spend 1 extra foot of movement for every foot it moves using its speed, attack rolls against it have advantage, and it has disadvantage on Dexterity saving throws.)